DedalusProject/dedalus/docs/pages/tau_method.rst

     lift = lambda A, n: d3.Lift(A, lift_basis, -1) # Shortcut for multiplying by U_{N-1}(y)
     grad_u = d3.grad(u) - ey*lift(tau_u1) # Operator representing G

-We can then create a problem and enter the PDE, boundary condtions, and pressure gauge in vectorial form using these substitutions.
+We can then create a problem and enter the tau-modified PDEs, boundary condtions, and pressure gauge in vectorial form using these substitutions.
-Note here we will add the contant tau term to the divergence equation, which introduces a degree of freedom allowing the imposition of the pressure gauge (otherwise the integral of the divergence equation will be redundant with integrals of the inflow boundary conditions).
+Note that we will need to add the contant tau variable to the divergence equation as described in the :doc:`gauge_constraints` page.
+This allows us to impose the pressure gauge and removes the redundancy between the integral of the divergence equation and the integral of the inflow boundary conditions.

 .. code-block:: python